 Digging In: Farm Health & Safety Week - Pesticide and Chemical Safety

-Pesticide exposure cause farm workers to suffer more chemically-related injuries and illnesses than any other occupational group in the nation.
+Pesticide exposure causes farm workers to suffer more chemically-related injuries and illnesses than any other occupational group in the nation.
 Bruce Droz, Alliant Agribusiness, sits down with Max Macias, Alliant Safety and Risk Control, to discuss the importance of a solid pesticide and chemical safety program.

 You're listening to Digging In, where we dig into the insurance topics, trends and news surrounding all things Agribusiness.
 Here's your host, Bruce Droz.